jquery/jquery/README.md

 ```
 The built version of jQuery will be put in the `dist/` subdirectory, along with the minified copy and associated map file.

-If you want create custom build or help with jQuery development, it would be better to install [grunt command line interface](https://github.com/gruntjs/grunt-cli) as a global package:
+If you want to create custom build or help with jQuery development, it would be better to install [grunt command line interface](https://github.com/gruntjs/grunt-cli) as a global package:

 ```
 npm install -g grunt-cli